Powerful Snowstorm Paralyzes Parts Of US Northeast - I24NEWS

 Airlines canceled over 4,500 flights at some of the busiest US and Canadian airports.

-New York, New Jersey, Massachusetts and other states to declared a states of emergency Friday evening.
+New York, New Jersey, Massachusetts and other states declared states of emergency Friday evening.

 This post can't be displayed because social networks cookies have been deactivated.
 You can activate them by clicking .